-The preferred way to retrieve localized string resources is through the LocalizationService API.
-To retrieve the currently configured and active EPiServer.Framework.Localization.LocalizationService, use the EPiServer.Framework.Localization.LocalizationService.Current static property or add a constructor dependency to LocalizationService if your class is created by the service container.
+The preferred way to retrieve localized string resources in Episerver, is through the LocalizationService API.
+To retrieve the currently configured and active EPiServer.Framework.Localization.LocalizationService, use the EPiServer.Framework.Localization.LocalizationService.Current static property, or add a constructor dependency to LocalizationService if your class is created by the service container.

 To retrieve a localized string, call the GetString method with a key that represents the requested resource.
 The key normally starts with a forward slash (/) and can consist of several sections, each separated by a forward slash.
 Alternatively, the key can start with the hash character (#), indicating that the key should be prefixed with the current request path.
 For example, calling GetString with the #myKey key from the template located at /templates/page.aspx is equivalent to calling it with the key /templates/page/myKey.